englekk/handbook-docs/Fuse/03 - UI Components.md

 ### $(BoxSizing)

-`BoxSizing` determines the rules used to position an element within it's available space.
+`BoxSizing` determines the rules used to position an element within its available space.
 It has several possible values:

 * `Standard` - Standard layout model.
 Implies that `MaxWidth` and `MaxHeight` is 100%.
 * `NoImplicitMax` - Same as Standard, but without the implicit `MaxWidth` and `MaxHeight` values
 * `Limit` - Applies limits to `Standard`, using `LimitWidth` and `LimitHeight`
 * `LayoutMaster` - Not directly used.
 Instead, set the `LayoutMaster` property to a node from which the element will inherit its `BoxSizing` mode from.
 * `FillAspect` - Forces the aspect ratio.
 Set using the `Aspect` property, which is 1 by default.
-The behaviour of this can be fine-tuned using the `AspectConstraint` property
+The behavior of this can be fine-tuned using the `AspectConstraint` property

 In the following example, two panels are docked side by side.
 One of them have the `BoxSizing` value `FillAspect`, forcing it to keep an aspect ratio of 0.5: